Montana Rarities is based in Florence, Montana and has been providing outstanding service to our clients since 2008.

 Q. Do I have to sign for delivery?

-All shipments worth over $400 will require that someone sign for the package.
-For Registered Mail a photo ID is usually required also.
+All shipments worth over $300 will require that someone sign for the package.
+For Registered Mail or UPS/FedEx Restricted delivery a photo ID is usually required.
 If you are not home during the day your mail carrier will leave a notice and you will have to visit your local post office the next day to sign for it.
-Sorry, but nobody wants gold or silver just left in a mailbox or on your doorstep.
+UPS and FedEx will leave a note also, you can reschedule delivery or make arrangements to pick it up at their depot.

 Q. Do you offer discounts for cash?